-The anchor locker is located at the bow of the boat and is accessible through the anchor locker door or hatch (photo below).
+The anchor locker is located at the bow of the boat and is accessible through the anchor locker door or hatch.
 There is an eye mounted to the bow eye to secure your anchor rode or chain to.
 After setting your anchor, the excess rode can remain stored in the locker.
 The notch supplied in the door allows you to securely close the locker by aligning your rode through the notch.
-Optional Windlass is shown on page 33.